mintty/mintty/wiki/Tips.md

 Note: The emoji style attribute sets the display preference for a number of characters that have emojis but would be displayed with text style by default (e.g. decimal digits).

+Note: SGR codes for superscript and subscript display are subject to change.

 Note: Text attributes can be disabled with option SuppressSGR (see manual).